Noah's Ark, by VARB

 Animation career

-In 1914 Barré ventured into animation.
-He started out at the Edison Studios, where he met Bill Nolan, a producer of live-action shorts who'd become his business and creative partner.
-They made several animated advertisements.
-They pioneered the peg system to keep animated drawings in the exact same order and same place on paper.
-Barré also developed the "slash system" which kept the background drawings and the character drawings separate, then combining them together while filming every image.
-This system was in use until deep in the 1930s, but eventually replaced by the much more efficient cel animation sysem.
-Nolan also discovered that if a background drawn on a long piece of paper was passed under the drawings of a character walking, an illusion of horizontal motion was produced.
-This is the basis of all pan movements in animated films.
+In 1912, Raoul Barré first ventured into animation.
+He started out at the Edison Studios, where he met Bill Nolan, a producer of live-action shorts who eventually became his business and creative partner.
+Together, they made several animated advertisements, and pioneered the peg system to keep animated drawings in the exact same order and same place on paper.
+Barré also developed the "slash system", which kept the background drawings and the character drawings separate, before combining them while filming every image.
+This system remained in use until the 1930s, but was eventually replaced by the more efficient cel animation system, developed by Earl Hurd.

 'Histoire de Sauvage'.